 What is atopic eczema and who does it affect?

 Atopic eczema, which is also medically known as neurodermatitis, atopic dermatitis or endogenous eczema, is one of the most common chronic skin diseases.
 In Germany alone, several million people are affected by atopic eczema, in particular toddlers (approx. 20%).
 Around half of the patients suffer from a moderate to severe form of atopic eczema.
 But there is good news: Particularly during childhood, the condition improves over time and even disappears completely.
-Yet even in adulthood, around 2-4% of the population still suffer from this skin disease.
+Despite this, in adulthood, around 2-4% of the population still suffer from this skin disease.

 In most cases, atopic eczema develops in the first year of life.
 Cradle cap can be the first indication for this.

 Even though the severity and areas of skin affected by atopic eczema may differ depending on the individual, the disease follows a typical pattern.
 It alternates between acute bouts, which are treated with anti-inflammatory medicinal products for example, and bout-free phases.
 In the bout-free phases, treatment with anti-inflammatory preparations might not be necessary, but a sufficient amount of suitable skin care products should nevertheless be applied to the skin on a regular basis.

 The exact cause of atopic eczema is still not fully understood and is therefore the subject of intensive research.
 However, it is suspected that three factors play a central role in its development:

 - A hereditary predisposition: It is considered relatively certain that a genetic disorder of the skin barrier is inherited.
 This is supported by the fact that atopic eczema runs in families.
 This means that parents pass on an increased risk of developing atopic eczema to their children.